jrdelgado2018/GOV1347/blogs/blog1/Blog-One.md

 (roughly 51%) despite only taking roughly 50% of the vote.
 Those percentages are again pretty close, indicating the the election was fairly representative of the country’s preferences.
-Below is a comparison of difference between the seat share and the vote share in each election, with 2000 on the left and 2002 on the right.
+Below is a comparison of the difference between the seat share and the vote share in each election, with 2000 on the left and 2002 on the right.
 Both maps use the same color scale, where blue indicates Republicans winning far fewer seats than votes and red indicates Republicans winning far more